 As part of CBU’s Strategic Research Plan, we’ve committed resources to increase research opportunities for undergraduates, as well as mentoring and training for graduate students.

 CBU offers two programs to support the student research experience.
 Some offer research opportunities with CBU faculty, connections to community and industry partners or a combination of these experiences.

 Quick Facts: Community-Student Research Connections

 Community-Student Research Connections invites community organizations and small businesses to consider how academic research might help direct their development efforts by responding to needs or gaps in information.
 Consider a youth sports league that wants to examine best practices for equity, diversity and inclusion, or a business that wants to evaluate its recycling efforts.
-Maybe it’s the local historical society seeking archival research or a seniors’ association looking to evaluate its summer programming.
+Maybe it’s the local historical society seeking archival research or a seniors’ association looking to evaluate its programming.
 The possibilities for Community-Student Research Connections are as varied as the people and communities across Cape Breton!

 Research methods students may use include:

 Projects will be reviewed and each successful community applicant will be matched with a student researcher, one who brings experience in research methods, along with interest and enthusiasm in the topic at hand.
 The student will provide research assistance, at no cost to the community partner.
 The student will gain valuable research experience while receiving fair compensation for their work.